hirusi/freelancing-in-india-handbook/README.md

 ### Why put together this handbook?

-The framework is a mess.
-Consulting chartered accountant, banks, and the tax office, all of whom have their own version of the law, is a headache you shouldn't deal with when you're just starting out.
-This is to simply things for you - give you a simple and comprehensive starting point to make sense of things.
+The legal framework is a mess.
+Consulting chartered accountants, banks, and the tax office, all of whom have their own version of the law, is a headache you shouldn't have to deal with when you're just starting out.
+This is to simplify things for you - give you a simple and comprehensive starting point to begin making sense of things.

 ### TL:DR;